cyralinc/sidecar-failopen/README.md

 limitation is due to the fact that the same credentials used to check if the Cyral Sidecar is healthy are also used to check if the database is healthy, so native database credentials are required.

+## Port Definition

+To allow client applications to restore database connectivity after a fail open event, the port allocated in the sidecar for the repository must be the same as the database port.
+For example, If your MySQL instance is listening on port `3306`, then you need to make this repository available in the sidecar on port `3306` as well.
+This parity will guarantee that client applications that refers to `finance.db.acme.com` on port `3306` will still be able to connect if the CNAME moves from `sidecar.db.acme.com` to `mysql-01.db.acme.com` and vice-versa.

 ## Deployment